flightwatching/wilco-api/docs/install-on-third-party/readme.md

 ```

 #### uplinks
-WILCO has to send the uplinks to your aircom server. the way to do this heavily depends on your IT.
+WILCO has to send the uplinks to your Aircom server. the way to do this heavily depends on your IT.

-Specify the way to send uplink messages to your aircom server thru your intranet (file dropping, e-mail addess, direct connection...).
+Specify the way to send uplink messages to your Aircom server thru your intranet (file dropping, e-mail address, direct connection...).
 It is part of the installation process to set up and test the connection.

 #Responsibilities

 Flightwatching team provides the application and start/stop unix scripts.

-Flightwatching is not responsible for keeping the required OS, services servers available and up to date (Ubuntu, database server, e-mail server)
+* Flightwatching is not responsible for keeping the required OS, services servers available and up to date (Ubuntu, database server, e-mail server)

-Automatic restarts are under the responsability of the private host provider
+* Automatic restarts are under the responsibility of the private host provider

-Backups are under the responsability of private host provider
+* Backups are under the responsibility of private host provider